inlivedev/inlive-js-sdk/packages/room/README.md

   A method to start sending video capture using local camera to other connected peers.
 A local stream object needs to be added with `peer.addStream()` before calling this method.
 This method will return a promise.

   By default when the video track parameter is empty, the method will enable the local video track added with `peer.addStream()`.
-When the video track parameter is provided, this method will try to use it as sender video track which sends the track to other connected peers.
+When the video track parameter is provided, this method will use it as sender video track which sends the track to other connected peers.

+  Listen for [track unmute event](https://developer.mozilla.org/en-US/docs/Web/API/MediaStreamTrack/unmute_event) to listen when a new remote video track is used.

 - `peer.turnOffCamera(stop?: boolean | undefined)`